Tight maps and holomorphicity: Abstract

 \section{Abstract}

-Tight maps was introduced along tight homomorphisms by Burger, Iozzi and Wienhard with aims towards maximal representations.
-In this paper we classify all tight maps into classical Hermitian symmetric spaces and give a partial result for the exceptional spaces.
+Tight maps were introduced and studied along tight homomorphisms by Burger, Iozzi and Wienhard with aims towards maximal representations.
+In this paper we show that, with the exception of maps from the Poincar\'e disc, tight maps into classical Hermitian symmetric spaces must be holomorphic or antiholomorphic.
+Together with previous results this completely classifies tight maps into classical codomains.